Information and discussion on all aspects of British photographic history

 Added by Michael Pritchard on April 29, 2012 at 12:50 — No Comments

-From the architectural record and romance of Gertrude Bell to ground-breaking documentary images by Captain William Shakespear and Harry St. John Philby, this showcase provides an introduction to the work of early British photographers in the Middle East; documenting people and places which have since undergone…Continue
+From the architectural record and romance of Gertrude Bell to ground-breaking documentary images by Captain William Shakespear and Harry St. John Philby, this showcase provides an introduction to the work of early British photographers in the Middle East; documenting people and places which have since undergone significant change.

 Added by Michael Wong on April 28, 2012 at 23:10 — No Comments

 Tate Britain will hold an exhibition of 180 classic twentieth-century photographs which take London as their key subject.
-In the years between 1930 and 1980, some of the best-known photographers from around the world came to London to make work about the city and its communities.…Continue
+In the years between 1930 and 1980, some of the best-known photographers from around the world came to London to make work about the city and its communities.
+This exhibition will bring together some of the biggest names in international photography,…Continue

 Added by Michael Wong on April 28, 2012 at 13:43 — No Comments